Statement of Policy | General Regulations | Permit Registration | Zone Parking Regulations

-62. University summonses and citations may be appealed through the University hearing process, provided that such appeals are filed online at LSU Parking & Transportation Services’ website within seven (7) calendar days of issuance.
-Failure to file an appeal within seven (7) calendar days may result in the loss of the right to appeal until after the summons or citation has been paid.
+61. University summonses, citations, and tows may be appealed through the University hearing process, provided that such appeals are filed online at LSU Parking & Transportation Services’ website within seven (7) calendar days of issuance or awareness of summons/citation.
+Appeals are heard by appointed LSU faculty, staff, and student board members.
 Access www.lsu.edu/parking > select Appeals/Citations/Tows > click Appeal/Citation/Tow.

 Regulations have been established to provide for the orderly movement and parking of bicycles on campus.
 Bicycle means a human-powered vehicle with with two or three tandem wheels designed to transport, by pedaling, one or more persons.
 In using bicycles on campus, the rights and safety of others should be considered at all times.
 Students may be charged with a violation of the Code of Student Conduct for riding a bicycle on a sidewalk or parking or storing a bicycle in a University building.

 62. A Baton Rouge city ordinance requires that bicycles be registered.
 Since several city streets traverse campus, it is recommended that all students register their bicycles with the Baton Rouge City Police Department.
 The fee for this registration is $5.
 To register your bicycle or for more information call (225) 389-3822.